LinkedInLearning/chocolatey-2422665/README.md

 # Manage Application Installs with Chocolatey Package Manager
-This is the repository for the LinkedIn Learning course `Manage Application Installs with Chocolatey Package Manager`.
+This is the repository for the LinkedIn Learning course Manage Application Installs with Chocolatey Package Manager.
 The full course is available from [LinkedIn Learning][lil-course-url].

-_See the readme file in the main branch for updated instructions and information._
+![Manage Application Installs with Chocolatey Package Manager][lil-thumbnail-url]

+Installing applications on Windows computers is a varied experience.
+Sometimes it requires downloading an installer from a website, other times we can install from the Windows Store.
+In many cases the installer requires user interaction on multiple input screens.
+If you’re looking for a consistent and reliable way to install Windows applications, the Chocolatey package manager might just be what you’re looking for.
+In this course, Walt Ritscher details the many useful things this command line application installer for Windows can do for you.
+Unlike manual installations, Chocolatey adds, updates, and uninstalls programs in the background, requiring little user interaction.
+Walt explores how to use Chocolatey in PowerShell, and also covers the Boxstarter application, a tool that leverages Chocolatey to automate the installation of software and create repeatable, scripted Windows environments.

 ## Instructions
 This repository has branches for each of the videos in the course.
 You can use the branch pop up menu in github to switch to a specific branch and take a look at the course at that stage, or you can add `/tree/BRANCH_NAME` to the URL to go to the branch you want to access.